-To calibrate, we open the 4 low inductance switches (formed from screws to ground) so that the impedance to ground of the photo diodes is quite high.
+To calibrate, we open the 4 low inductance switches (formed from screws to the ground plane) so that the impedance to ground at the photo diodes is quite high.
 Using a stabilised beam passed through a narrow band filter at the laser wavelength we measure the absolute sensitivity of the photo-diodes at a few mW of power.
-The correct resistors are then inserted in the T-networks to give the desired pulsed sensitivity.
-There is then a final calibration with the Head of the peak laser power meter in its working configuration.
+To measure this CW beam we use a Black Disc Thermopile ( Preston, 1971) as our local standard.
+It is regularly calibrated at the UK National Physical Laboratory in Teddington.

 With this system we can have an overall response time of close to 1.0ns for 10-90%.
 By adjusting the parameters of the integrating sphere we can ensure that the maximum peak power expected will generate a photo-current well below the saturation current for that particular bias voltage and wavelength.

-With the design features above we can provide an accurate link between the peak power of the pulsed laser in a short high power pulse and the UK National Standards of CW power at about 1mW maintained at the National Physical Laboratory at Teddington.
+With the design features above we can provide an accurate link between the peak power of the pulsed laser in a short high power pulse and the UK National Standards of CW power at about 1mW maintained at the National Physical Laboratory in Teddington, UK.
 The final absolute accuracy in the laser peak power measurement is typically better than ±2.5%.

-Last Update: 3 Feb 2015
+Last Update: 21 Feb 2018